WorldHealthOrganization/smart-immunizations/input/pagecontent/concepts.md

 Key concepts and abbreviations are described here.
-Additional terms are defined in the Glossary and List of Abbreviations in the WHO Digital Adaptation Kit: SMART Guidelines for Immunizations (link forthcoming), as well as in the [WHO Digital Documentation of COVID-19 Certificates FHIR Implementation Guide](https://worldhealthorganization.github.io/ddcc/concepts.html).
+Additional terms are defined in the Glossary and List of Abbreviations in the WHO Digital Adaptation Kit for <mark>[insert health domain here]</mark> (link forthcoming)
 ### Concepts

 <table class="list">